deresz/funcap/README.md

         @param func: name of the function to hook

-There is also an automation object called 'a' that can be used to run a Windows user mode program, hook functions and stop just before the program exits (to have all the debug segments left for examination before they disappear).
-It implements three automation routines: a.win_call_capture(), a.win_func_capture() and a.win_code_discovery() (the last one is useful when the code is packed/obfuscated and creates dynamic code).
 The below is a list of parameters that can be changed from the console after loading the script or during the class instantiantion:

     @param outfile: log file where the output dump will be written (default: %USERPROFILE%\funcap.txt)
     @param delete_breakpoints: delete a breakpoint after first pass ? (default: yes)